 For younger revelers — think toddlers and preschool age children — there’s no reason why they should miss out on the fun.
 With a little advanced preparation and a few essential parade route supplies the whole family can tag along.

 When it comes to the question of what throws are appropriate for younger children, we’ve outline below the different types of items you can expect to come off the floats and what you may need to be aware of in terms of safety.

 Mardi Gras Beads

-- Depending on where the throws are made, they can be contaminated with lead and other toxins.
-For this reason, do not allow your children to suck or chew on Mardi Gras beads!
+Depending on where the Mardi Gras beads were made, they can be contaminated with lead and other toxins.
+For this reason, do not allow your children to suck or chew on any Mardi Gras beads!
 Additionally, beads that light up may have button batteries in them which can be very dangerous if they are swallowed.

 - Choking or drooling

 If your child swallows a single Mardi Gras bead without a button battery and is not coughing, choking or drooling AND is also able to breath, eat, and drink normally and not complaining of any pain, then you can have your child see their pediatrician and wait for it to pass in the stool.

 Toys and Stuffed Animals

 Some Mardi Gras throws may have small parts that can become choking hazards when separated.
 A good rule to remember is that anything that fits inside a toilet paper tube, or has small parts that if separated would fit inside a toilet paper tube, is a choking hazard.
 These are the types of Mardi Gras throws that children less than three years old should not be allowed to play with it.